bcbio/bcbio-nextgen/docs/contents/configuration.rst

    (for Appistry MuTect users only).
 Currently an experimental option that adds these indel calls to MuTect's SNP-only output.
 Only one caller supported.
    Omit to ignore. [scalpel, pindel, sid, false]
--  ``remove_lcr`` Remove variants in low complexity regions (LCRs) for human variant calling. `Heng Li's variant artifacts paper`_ provides these regions, which cover ~2% of the genome but contribute to a large fraction of problematic calls due to the difficulty of resolving variants in repetitive regions.
-Removal can help facilitate comparisons between methods and reduce false positives if you don't need calls in LCRs for your biological analysis. [false, true]
 -  ``jointcaller`` Joint calling algorithm, combining variants called with the specified ``variantcaller``.
 Can be a list of multiple options but needs to match with appropriate ``variantcaller``.
 Joint calling is only needed for